Post Summary: The Ultimate Oregon Road Trip Itinerary According To A PNW Local

 Before you completely go out of cell service range, it’s important to download a few key navigation apps.
 Here are some tools we use on every road trip around the Pacific Northwest:

 The Dyrt: The Dyrt is the largest campground finding app on the market!
-You can filter camping spots to find the perfect one that fits all your preferences before you even visit!
-Pro users get access to Offline Maps, trip planners, and our favorite – BLM and national forest boundary maps.
+You can filter camping spots to find the perfect one that fits all your preferences before you even visit.
+Pro members get access to offline browsing, trip planners, and our favorite – BLM and national forest boundary maps.
 Try their pro membership free for 30-days when using our code MANDAGIES!

 Google Offline Maps: For navigation without cell service, it’s important to download maps offline so you can continue to find your way.
 Find out how to download offline maps and discover more useful road trip planner tools here!

 Podcasts: In addition to the perfect road trip playlists, we like to arm ourselves with a plethora of road trip podcasts!
 From mystery to comedy, news to gossip, we’re sharing all our favorites here.